Water Quality Monitoring

 Water quality monitoring is an important tool that we use to keep track of where problem areas are within the watershed.
 It is also important to gather baseline data so that we know what conditions exist currently and then we strive to maintain those baseline levels.
 This is important as industrial and urban landscapes change within the watershed.

 We have a number of sites where we have established historical data and when needed we add new sites to our monitoring program.
-Through 2016 there have been more than 40 water quality sampling sites established.
-The KWRC has also established numerous temperature profile locations and 5 flow and discharge analysis stations with more on the way.
+The KWRC has more than 40 water quality sampling sites established.
+We have also established numerous temperature profile locations and 5 flow and discharge analysis stations with more on the way.

 Our water quality samples are analyzed for 38 different parameters and are discussed in an annual report.
 Our available reports can be found here.
 Keep in mind that most of our reports are presented a year behind as we require time to compile data and have our partners approve public presentation of the data.
 You can also view our raw data by clicking here.

 Further to this monitoring the KWRC also performs snow pack monitoring and flood watch activities which are organized by the KWRC in cooperation with the New Brunswick Department of Environment and Local Government.
 These parameters provide local communities with a flood monitoring tool that might otherwise be absent.